Chinese Zodiac Compatibility & Soul-Mates

 Rat & Rat – Two Rats together will understand one another perfectly.

-Tiger & Rat – The Rat and the Tiger are very different but they respect each other and can be fond companions.
+Tiger & Rat – The Rat and the Tiger are very different but they respect each other and are fond companions.

 Rabbit & Rat – The Rabbit and the Rat will work together if the Rat knows the Rabbit can sometimes be remote.

-Snake & Rat – The Rat will be mystified by the beautiful Snake but this is not an equal partnership.
+Snake & Rat – The Rat is mystified by the beautiful Snake but this is not an equal partnership.

 Sheep & Rat – The Sheep may well be the best partner for the Rat, being calm, steady and loyal.

-Rooster & Rat – The Rat may be easily charmed by the Rooster but the Rooster’s feelings toward the Rat are shallow.
+Rooster & Rat – The Rat is easily charmed by the Rooster but the Rooster’s feelings toward the Rat are shallow.